karangupta8/shAIyar/README.md

 - 📚 **Students & Scholars**: Those studying poetry, translation, culture, or linguistics who require deeper insights into poetic and contextual nuances.
 - 🧠 **Curious Explorers**: Anyone passionate about poetry but hindered by script unfamiliarity or vocabulary gaps.

-ShAIyar bridges the gap between literary appreciation and linguistic confidence.
+ShAIyar aims to bridge the gap between literary appreciation and linguistic confidence.

 ---